Manuel Lillo Torregrosa

+Manuel Lillo Torregrosa (26 September 1940 – 21 November 2024) was a Spanish composer.

+Life and career

-Manuel Lillo Torregrosa is a Spanish composer born in 1940 in San Vicente del Raspeig, Alicante.
-He joined the Banda Sinfónica Municipal de Madrid in 1959, and became E-flat clarinet (requinto in the Spanish language) soloist for them.
+Lillo Torregrosa joined the Banda Sinfónica Municipal de Madrid in 1959, and became E-flat clarinet (requinto in the Spanish language) soloist for them.
 He was also a member of the Orquesta Nacional de España and founder of the LIM contemporary music group.

-He has written more than 600 works, 70 of them symphonic and the remainder popular.
-His symphonic works include compositions for Eb Clarinet, Clarinet and Sax.
+He wrote more than 600 works, 70 of them symphonic and the remainder popular.
+His symphonic works include compositions for E♭ Clarinet, Clarinet and Sax.

 The paso doble is a specialty of Manuel Lillo, who composed such well known paso dobles as "Plaza de las Ventas" or "Costa Dorada".

-Manuel Lillo is also a transcriber of works for Symphonic Band.
+Lillo Torregrosa was also a transcriber of works for Symphonic Band.

+Lillo Torregrosa died on 21 November 2024, at the age of 84.